🎤

 Round Robin

-A shared speaking timer that walks through every participant one by one.
-Set a time limit per person and everyone sees the same countdown and who is up next.
+A shared timer that walks through every participant one by one.
+Set a time limit per person, and the whole team sees the same countdown.
+Great for standups, check-ins, and any meeting where everyone needs a turn.

 No account required.
-Share a code to join.
+Share a code.
 Password-protected rooms supported.

 Why teams use it